Surpluses from mandatory health insurance

 If benefit costs are lower or investment income higher than expected, we have surpluses from mandatory health insurance.
 We generally pay these surpluses into the reserves in order to keep premiums as moderate and predictable as possible for our clients.

 Frequently asked questions

-By the way: the establishment of reserves by health insurance companies is governed by law (Health Insurance Oversight Act, Art.
+By the way: the establishment of reserves by health insurance companies is governed by law (Health Insurance Oversight Act KVAG, Art.
 14).
-If their reserves fall below the level stipulated by law, the health insurers in question must increase the premiums they charge their insured persons.
+The reasons described above (lower benefit costs and higher investment income than expected) could mean that the reserves are increased by surpluses.
+On the other hand, if the reserves fall below the level stipulated by law, the health insurers in question must increase the premiums they charge their insured persons.

 CSS focuses on using any surpluses from basic insurance to calculate tight premiums.
 We will continue to follow this principle in future.
 We want to offer our clients premiums that are as attractive as possible.
 That’s why we pass the surplus from basic insurance on to clients in the form of moderate premiums in the following years.
 Repayments should remain an exception and should only be made when the accumulated reserves are excessively high.

 Your health partner

 As a health partner, we are committed to leading a healthy life, actively taking steps to regain one's health and developing a mindful approach to illness.